 - Standard savings accounts: Since you can earn the first £1,000 of interest on non-Isa savings tax-free (£500 for higher-rate taxpayers), regular savings accounts have become a viable alternative to cash ISAs.
 Although ISAs can safeguard your savings if interest rates were to spike, it’s worth asking a financial advisor to compare the rates for cash ISA deals with savings account across the whole of the market for you.

-- Lifetime ISAs: These may be a better option if the reason you are saving is to buy a property or build up a retirement fund.
+- Lifetime ISAs: These may be a better option if the reason you are saving is to buy a property or build up a retirement fund to supplement your pension investments.

 - Premium bonds: These don’t offer interest per se but can generate returns via a prize draw.
 You can invest up to £50,000 and there’s no risk to the money you put in.
 Every £1 invested is assigned a bond number and this is entered into a monthly prize draw where you could win anything between £25 and the jackpot of £1 million.